Hadokane/CCI_PP4_Radicool_Store/README.md

 The logo makes use of **Londrina Outline** for the reasons described above.

 It is displayed in white on top of a black paint brush stroke.
-This is to reinforce the **D.I.Y.** nature of the brand, it's ethos and it's customer base.
+This is to reinforce the **D.I.Y.** nature of the brand, its ethos and its customer base.

 It serves as a link back to the main home/index page of the website, something dictated by user expectations across nearly every website on the internet.

 ![Radicool Highlight Logo](docs/images/h_logo.png)

 Upon `:hover` the logo changes to match the website's core green.
-Confirming that this is an interactable element to users.
+Confirming that this is an interactable element for users.

 [Isotropic](https://isotropic.co/tool/hex-color-to-css-filter/) was used to find the CSS filter information.
 This was used to create the above `:hover` effect.